Take the first step:

-Advanced Course (Own equipment, conditions apply)
+Intermediate Course (Own equipment, conditions apply)

 After completion of the Basic course, pilots can enrol for this course.
-It is presented at several fly-away tours, duration one year.
+It is presented at different sites during several fly-away tours, duration one year.
 The course consists of thermaling, competition flying, as well as XC flying techniques and presents theory in airlaw, aerodynamics, meteorology, aero-medical, etc. This course will enable the pilot to qualify for the sport licence.
 Please note that the SIV course is not included, although the maneuvres necessary for the Sport licence will be performed.